nyambura-tech/Dev-salary-prediction/README.md

 ![Status](https://img.shields.io/badge/Status-Active-success)
 ![ML Models](https://img.shields.io/badge/Models-RandomForest%2C%20GradientBoosting%2C%20LinearRegression-blue)

-# Developer Salary Prediction
+---

+## Project Overview

 The Project was focused on predicting the salary of Developer with reference to various factors such Languages Worked with. and Geographic location and later more features were added.
 The model is trained on developer survey data to understand how different factors influence salary levels.

----

-## Project Overview

 This project uses data from the **Stack Overflow Developer Survey** to build a machine learning model capable of predicting a developer's annual salary based on demographic, educational, employment, and technical experience information.